 Interestingly, Rebecca elected not to have bridesmaids.
 The Times-Picayune explained it this way: “No bridesmaids were chosen for the reason that Miss Kruttschnitt had so very many close friends that it would have been difficult for her to make her selection.”
 It’s too bad she didn’t ask her brother John for help selecting a bridesmaid.

 Rebecca’s attendants wore suitably elegant dresses as well.
 Mrs. Julius Kruttschnitt wore a rich gown of silver and cloth of gold with chiffon finishings.
 Mrs. J. P. Blair wore a black-lace gown with colorful accents.
-It’s not clear what Rebecca’s aunt, Miss Alma Kruttschnitt, wore.
+It’s unclear what Rebecca’s aunt, Miss Alma Kruttschnitt, wore.

 It was only appropriate that Rebecca married in New Orleans.
 Though her family was living in Chicago at the time, and she had met her husband-to-be during a trip to Santa Monica, she grew up in the Crescent City and returned often.
 The Blair house was big enough to provide guest accommodations for Rebecca’s family during their stay in New Orleans.
 They arrived via a private coach from Chicago.